darthjewel/FXCM/README.md

 # FXCM
 Test Application using Visual Studio 2015 and Csharp

-Before running the application it is necessary to instal Forex Connect API and include necessary libraries in the project. https://www.fxcorporate.com/help/DotNet/web-content.html#order2go2_Net.html
+Before running the application it is necessary to instal Forex Connect API and include required libraries in the project. https://www.fxcorporate.com/help/DotNet/web-content.html#order2go2_Net.html